ousiax/ousiax.github.io/_posts/2020-04-07-golang-learning-notes.md

 - A buffered channel can be used like a semaphore, for instance to limit throughput.

+- The assembly line metaphor is useful one for channels and goroutines.

 ### Parallelization

 - Be sure not to confuse the ideas of concurrency—structuring a program as independently executing components—and parallelism—executing calculations in parallel for efficiency on multiple CPUs.